rontarrant/gtkDcoding/docs/_posts/2019-04-30-0031-imagemenuitem.md

 ### Icons

-Okay, there are a few things you need to know…
+Okay, there are a few things you need to know...

 **First**, you’ll wanna know where the icons live so you can look at them and decide which you wanna use.
 On *Windows*, you’ll find them either here: